hgcl/clara-le/pages/posts/22-gently-sliding-into-2023.md

 Guten Rutsch ins neue Jahr!
 Or have a good slide into the new year, as Germans say.

 I am back to work after one week of relaxed vacation in Berlin.
 It feels like much longer though, as we had been to in Switzerland the two previous weeks as well.
-Nothing much happened since my [last weekly review](/posts/21-berlin-post-christmas).
+Nothing much happened since my [last weeknote](/posts/21-berlin-post-christmas).

 Robin and I met with friends for some holiday dinners, we started playing chess, we did our Year in Review[^1], we caught up with our current D&D campaign, we created a photo album for 2022, and I started to do some rehabilitation exercises for my sprained ankle.